mandelsoft/spiff/README.md

   bob: 24
 ```

-the tagged reference `tag::data.alice` describes the value `25`.
+the tagged reference `X::data.alice` describes the value `25`.

-For tagged reference with a path other the `.` (the whole tag value),
+For tagged references with a path other than `.` (the whole tag value),
 structured tags feature a more sophisticated resolution mechanism.
 A structured
 tag consist of multiple tag components separated by a colon (`:`), for
 example `lib:mylib`.
+Therefore tags span a tree of namespaces or scopes
+used to resolve path references.
+A tag-less reference just uses
+the actual document or binding to resolve a path extression.

 Evaluation of a path reference for a tag tries to resolve the path in the
-first unique nested tag, if it cannot be resolved directly by the given tag.
+first tag tree level where the path is available (breadth-first search).
+If this level contains multiple tags that could resolve the given path, the
+resolution fails because it cannot be unambigiously resolved.

 For example: